The quickening pace of economic development and a growing diversity of business models and product ideas all call for a new kind of workforce.

 - For many projects, teams will consist of a mix of employees and freelancers.
 Managing these teams will be as important as it is challenging.

 - Finding the right talent on-demand will be crucial for successful operations.
-For that reason, the responsibility for hiring freelancers will be shifted from HR to technical teams with the necessary know-how to select the best-fitting team members.
+Therefore, the responsibility for hiring freelancers will be shifted from HR to technical teams with the necessary know-how to select the best-fitting team members.

-- Teams with a high share of freelance professionals are less likely to be collocated.
+- Teams with many freelance professionals are less likely to be collocated.
 The ability to develop, acquire, and implement efficient work distribution and collaboration (both tools and processes) will become essential success factors.

 - Since freelance experts will not be staying with their clients as long as an employee would, businesses will have to develop new knowledge-management strategies, such as development processes and improved information storage and management.